 How To Use Crayons

-After brunch we learn to use crayons.
+After brunch, we learn to use crayons.
 And we make our first anchor chart!
-The students tell me how we can use crayons and he we cannot use crayons.
+The students tell me how we can use crayons and how we cannot use crayons.
 We discuss each one and add them to our anchor chart!
 We use this anchor chart model for each new supply we use!

 First Day Hats

 Pure. insanity.
 Horrifying.
-That’s what the first day dismissal is like.
-Our school has almost 1,000 students so there are lots of moving bodies.
+That’s what the first-day dismissal is like.
+Our school has almost 700 students so there are lots of moving bodies.
 We have each dismissal type (car rider, walker, bus, etc) assigned a color and a location.
-Each child’s backpack is tagged with a zip-tie that lets any adult know where they belong for dismissal.
+Each child’s backpack is tagged with a zip tie that lets any adult know where they belong for dismissal.
 Very visual so we hopefully don’t lose anyone.
 Each teacher is assigned a dismissal duty so kindergarten moves their kids to the dismissal location early to avoid the big kids.
-Then we dismiss from those areas.
+Then we dismiss those areas.

 Check out this video to see our first day of school in action!

 For more beginning of the year activities, resources and ideas, check out these posts: